GULibrarySandbox/advanced-data-wrangle-old/content/3-lesson.md

 - Go to  `Suburb`  column  `>Edit Column>Move Column Left`
 - Repeat this step until the  `Suburb`  column is next to  `Crash_Street`

 It is important when amending or enhancing data to retain values until you are satisfied that transformations have worked accurately.
-So we will duplicate one column from each set and work with it.
+So we will duplicate one column from each dataset and work with it.

 - At  `Crash_Street`  column  `>Edit column > Add a new column based on this column`
 - name it  `Crash_Street_Suburb`

-Let’s concatenate the values from `Crash_Street_Suburb`  and `Suburb columns`
+Let’s concatenate the values from `Crash_Street_Suburb`  and `Suburb`  columns.

-- At the GREL expression input box type the command:  `value + ', ' + cells['Suburb'].value`
+- At the GREL expression input box type the command:
+  `value + ', ' + cells['Suburb'].value`
   - `value`  indicates the values in the current column.
   - `cells[‘Suburb’].value`  indicates to add cell values from the ‘named’ column you would like to combine with.
   - ` + ‘, ’  + ` adds an additional string in the results, in this case a common separator with white space `, `